 Use mass media, social media, and viral communications to upset the air of inevitability and the cult of the expert: this is where putting a human face on elite authority is so important.
 The “Lifestyles of the Rich and Greedy” is intended to be something other than a celebrity-driven exercise in the politics of resentment.
 We want to show how in an oligarchical political and economic world, a handful of extremely powerful people act to maintain the appearance that they (a) know what they’re doing and (b) have the general interest at heart.
 Both of those claims are, to say the least, debatable.
 But for the debate to start, people need to know that our elite leaders have feet of clay, and to see how wrong-headed decisions produce terrible consequences for millions of people.
 Follow the Money will do exactly this, by assembling a top notch team of staff and consultants to turn our reporting into humor backed up by fact, delivered in a pop culture video-based, virally-powered style.

 Cross-promotion and publication: each of the participating organizations is committed to cross-promoting one another’s work, and publishing Follow the Money content on our websites.
 We are also investigating whether or not to build out a standalone Follow the Money site.
+We will also integrate social media and viral communications strategies to build the audiences and impact of our collective reporting.

 Project structure and budget